-Adoption of Time Standards Superior Court of the District of Columbia August 2007
+Time to Disposition: Supplemental Information Superior Court of the District of Columbia

-Effective immediately, the Superior Court of the District of Columbia is implementing time standards to manage cases in all operating divisions.
+The Superior Court of the District of Columbia is implementing time standards to manage cases in all operating divisions.
 The goal of the standards is to promote the timely disposition of cases consistent with their seriousness and complexity, while continuing to ensure due process and fairness.